Television in Japan: The beginning of regular broadcasts and the end of the NHK monopoly

 In the second half of the 1950s, KRT, Fuji TV and NET signed on, joining the existing NTV.
 By the end of 1956, NHK had perfected its television broadcasting network, reaching, in addition to Tokyo, Nagoya and Osaka (these last two started broadcasting in 1954), also Sapporo and Fukuoka, as well as the smaller citires of Sendai and Hiroshima.
 In Kantō region, although each commercial station had installed its own transmitting antennas, the government launched a proposal to build a single large tower capable of transmitting the signal throughout the region.
 In 1958 the Tokyo Tower was inaugurated, symbol of the period of great economic growth which affected Japan in those years.

 At the time of the first regular broadcasts in 1953, there were only 3,000 television sets.
 The year following the royal wedding of Crown Prince Akihito in 1959, the number of sets had increased to 12 million.
 Local television stations appeared successively on the VHF band, paving way to the first networks, in which a syndication exchange between the five oldest KRT-affiliated stations of the time led to the creation of the Japan News Network, which was formalized on August 1, 1959.
-The last VHF commercial station to sign on was Tokyo 12 Channel in 1964.
+The last VHF commercial station to sign on was Tokyo Channel 12 in 1964.
 Precisely the economic well-being after the Second World War and the lowering of television prices were among the determining factors in the diffusion of television at a national level, which led it to quickly become one of the material goods of greatest importance for Japanese families together with the refrigerator and the washing machine.